Is Financial Decision Making Rational?

 WHY DO FS MANAGEMENT BELIEVE IN RATIONAL CONSUMERS?

-- Senior management in the FS sector is dominated by a series of very numerate professions who are highly skilled at estimating risks and calculating probabilities.
+- Senior management in the FS sector is a series of very numerate professions who estimate risks and calculate probabilities.
 There are actuaries in life & pensions, underwriters in general insurance and lending, bankers, accountants, and a smattering of economists.
 Given their training and experience of dealing with risk and uncertainty they are less prone to key cognitive biases such as risk aversion and mental accounting.
 For this reason FS management are less likely to appreciate how strongly consumer behaviour is influenced by these biases and decision making shortcuts.

 I observed an example of this when I worked for a large UK life assurance company.
 We developed a Guaranteed Capital Bond that protected your initial investment and provided some limited potential to benefit from any rise in the stock market.
 It researched well, but the CEO (who was an actuary) thought it wouldn’t sell.
 It didn’t offer enough upside potential if the stock market grew strongly.
 The Director of Sales & Marketing (a sales person) was supportive of the launch because he understood how loss averse people can be.
 I don’t need to say who won the argument when it went on sale.

 I could write a whole post on the implication for market research arising from the above insights.
 Instead I would like to finish with just a few suggestions for consideration:

 Use Analytics To Better Understand Current Customer Behaviour